 TD Bank Awards MJHS Health System Grant for Innovative Veterans Initiatives

-Two-year commitment helps launch virtual reality treatments, expand Vet-to-Vet Cafes, and broaden community and national partnerships
+Two-year commitment helps launch virtual reality treatments, expand Vet-to-Vet Cafes, and broaden community and national partnerships.

-MJHS Health System is the recipient of a $150,000, two-year, grant from TD Bank, America’s Most Convenient Bank®, in recognition of the organization’s groundbreaking hospice program that cares for military veterans and their families.
+MJHS Health System is the recipient of a $150,000, two-year grant from TD Bank, America’s Most Convenient Bank®, in recognition of the organization’s groundbreaking hospice program that cares for military veterans and their families.
 Thanks to support from TD Bank, MJHS Hospice is piloting innovative virtual reality treatments as part of trauma-informed care.
-The grant also supports specialized outreach to veterans through dynamic programing, based on the not-for-profit’s core values of compassion, dignity and respect, including expanding existing Vet-to-Vet Cafes led by the MJHS Hospice veteran liaison and increasing community and national partnerships.
+The grant also supports specialized outreach to veterans through dynamic programming based on the not-for-profit’s core values of compassion, dignity and respect, including expanding existing Vet-to-Vet Cafes led by the MJHS Hospice veteran liaison and increasing community and national partnerships.

 “MJHS Health System has been at the forefront of innovative hospice care since the 1980s, has one of the largest not-for-profit hospices in the region, and repeatedly proves to be a trailblazer of veteran-specific end of life services in the Greater New York Area,” said Terese Acampora, COO, MJHS Hospice and Home Care “By ensuring that every member of the MJHS Hospice care team is trained in how to provide trauma-informed care, our clinicians are well-positioned to recognize and address how the unique stoicism or challenges faced by veterans who have served in combat, peacetime, abroad or stateside may impact family dynamics and acceptance of end-of-life care,” Acampora added.